⚠️ Safety First

 Worn Tie Rods and Ball Joints

-How to check: With the car safely on stands, grab each front tyre at the 9 o'clock and 3 o'clock positions and attempt to shake it side to side.
-Movement indicates worn tie rod ends.
-Then grab the tyre at 12 o'clock and 6 o'clock and attempt to rock it.
-Vertical movement indicates a worn ball joint or wheel bearing.
+Quick check (with car safely raised): Grab the tire at 9 and 3 o'clock and shake side-to-side.
+Movement suggests tie rod wear.
+Grab at 12 and 6 o'clock and rock.
+Vertical movement points to a ball joint or wheel bearing.

 Wheel Alignment